 This design style relies on subtraction.
 You create clarity by limiting distractions.
 Visual consistency is intentional.
 So is restraint.

 In minimalistic spaces, the color palette is neutral.
 You’ll see whites, beiges, grays, and muted earthy tones.
 Lines are straight, angles are clean, and surfaces stay smooth.
-Furniture often has thin profiles and compact forms.
-Lighting is built-in or subtle.
-Storage is closed, not open.
-Décor, if any, is sparse.

 Even in its quietness, minimalist interior design makes a strong statement.
 It emphasizes mindfulness and intentional living through visual simplicity.